-- Retry and troubleshooting tips: - For p6 lpars, it may be helpful to bring up the HMC web interface in a browser and watch the lpar status and reference codes as the node boots. - Verify network connections - If the rnetboot returns "unsuccessful" for a node, verify that bootp and tftp is configured and running properly. - View /etc/bootptab to make sure an entry exists for the node. - Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd:
+- Retry and troubleshooting tips: - For p6 lpars, it may be helpful to bring up the HMC web interface in a browser and watch the lpar status and reference codes as the node boots.

+- Verify network connections - If the rnetboot returns "unsuccessful" for a node, verify that bootp and tftp is configured and running properly. - For bootp, view /etc/bootptab to make sure an entry exists for the node. - For dhcp, view /var/lib/dhcp/db/dhcpd.leases to make sure an entry exists for the node. - Verify that the information in /tftpboot/<node>.info is correct. - Stop and restart inetd:

 '''

-stopsrc -s inetd

-startsrc -s inetd
+stopsrc -s inetd startsrc -s inetd

 '''